Crash Bandicoot 2: Cortex Strikes Back: Reception

 Crash Bandicoot 2: Cortex Strikes Back was released to favorable reviews, receiving an aggregate score of 89% on GameRankings.
 The game was often praised as a superior sequel, with Paul Anderson and Andy McNamara of Game Informer and "Major Mike" of GamePro considering it one of the best platformers on the PlayStation, and PlayStation Magazine positioning it as a strong contender against competing franchises like Super Mario and Sonic the Hedgehog.

-The addition of new moves and varied gameplay elements were said to significantly enhance the experience.
-Reviewers noted that these additions add depth, variety, and creativity, making the game more engaging than the original.
-Major Mike highlighted how new moves like sliding and climbing allow for creative enemy defeats and box-breaking.
+Reviewers highlighted substantial advancements in gameplay over the original game, with the addition of new abilities, structural changes, and added variety enhancing the experience.
+Major Mike noted how new moves like sliding and climbing allow for creative enemy defeats and box-breaking.
 Game Informer emphasized that the jetpack and rocket surfboard levels introduce unpredictable challenges, elevating the gameplay beyond the original's simpler mechanics.
-Consoles+ and Francesca Reyes of Ultra Game Players noted that the new moves disrupt old reflexes, adding fresh challenges to the platforming formula.
-The introduction of Warp Rooms, allowing players to choose from multiple levels in any order, was deemed a major improvement over the linear progression of the first game, receiving praise for reducing monotony and frustration.
+Consoles+ and Francesca Reyes of Ultra Game Players remarked that the new moves disrupt old reflexes, adding fresh challenges to the platforming formula.
+The introduction of Warp Rooms, allowing players to choose from multiple levels in any order, was considered a major improvement over the linear progression of the first game, receiving praise for reducing monotony and frustration.
 John Broady of GameSpot called the Warp Room system a "great innovation" for its flexibility, appreciating how it allows players to tackle levels at their own pace and revisit earlier ones without penalty.
 Joe Rybicki of Official U.S. PlayStation Magazine noted that this structure helps players take breaks from difficult levels while still progressing.
+Consoles+ and Game Informer appreciated the improved difficulty balance, pointing out the shorter levels and adaptive aids like extra checkpoints or masks for repeated failures.

+While the controls were generally considered precise, some reviewers found issues with the analog controller and occasional imprecision; they noted that the analog pad makes jumps harder in some cases, with the D-pad often preferred.
 The ability to save at any time in Warp Rooms was regarded as a significant and player-friendly upgrade from the original's restrictive save system, which Broady called "horrific".
+IGN described the bonus stages as supporting a gentle learning curve, as they allow players to practice new moves without the penalty of losing a life.